futtta/ao_critcss_aas/readme.txt

 As of AO CCSS 1.13.0 the plugin binds itself to a domain to avoid unexpected requests from cloned sites.
 You can either deactivate and reactivate the plugin to reset the "bound domain" or you can pass `false` to the `autoptimize_filter_ccss_bind_domain` filter to disable the domain binding.

 == Changelog ==

+= 1.18.0 =

+* preparing for integration in AO proper: changing file layout and moving to OO.
+* misc. smaller improvements.

 = 1.17.1 =